zzhang82/web422/notes/week07-draft.md

 Preliminary thoughts, at this point in time...

 Like components, introduce a workflow that enables a repeatable and reliable technique.

+**New content, on November 9**

+Continuing from the new content in the previous section, we'll take the code example, and add routing to it.

+I will create a new note, [Angular routing example](angular-routing-example.md), which shows the way forward.

 <br>